W1ckedS1ck/EpamLearning/2.Security,Identity,&Compliance/README.md

   ```
   The policy IAMBucketTestPolicy has been created.
 Then back to the previous tab and proceed with role *IAMBucketTestRole* creation.
   Role IAMBucketTestRole created.
-  !!CHeck youк Security Group to avoid connection issues!!
+  !!Check youк Security Group to avoid connection issues!!

   ```bash
   [ec2-user@ip-172-31-27-15 ~]$ aws s3 ls
   Unable to locate credentials.
 You can configure credentials by running "aws configure".
   ```

   Update your IAM role: Back to the Instances page and select prod-instance.
 Click Actions button and select Security and click Modify IAM role.
-In IAM role, select IAMBucketTestRole and click Save button to attach IAM role to EC2 instance.
+In IAM role, select *IAMBucketTestRole* and click Save button to attach IAM role to EC2 instance.
 Successfully attached IAMBucketTestRole to instance i-018751259dc5b6f40
 <img width="806" alt="image" src="https://user-images.githubusercontent.com/61629889/230423606-70e9af8c-044c-4767-bcda-33d469f08cc5.png">